thatstoasty/stump/README.md

 WIP Logger!
 Inspired by charmbracelet's log package and the Python structlog package.

+You should be able to build the package by running `mojo package stump -I external`.
+For the easiest method, I recommend just copying the entire external folder into your repository, then copy the `stump` folder into the external folder as well.

+> NOTE: It seems like `.mojopkg` files don't like being part of another package, eg. sticking all of your external deps in an `external` or `vendor` package.
+The only way I've gotten `.mojopkg` files to work is to be in the same directory as the file being executed, and that directory cannot be a mojo package.

 There are some things I'm ironing out around terminal color profile querying at compilation time.
 At the moment, the default styles assume a `TRUE_COLOR` enabled color profile.
 So, if your terminal only supports `ANSI` or `ANSI256`, try setting custom styles like in the `custom.mojo` example, or update the default profile in `stump/style.mojo` from `TRUE_COLOR` to `ANSI` or `ANSI256`.

 See the examples directory for examples on setting up custom processors, styling, message only/json/logfmt logging, and logging with the styling turned off!